danielbayerlein/dashboard/README.md

      query='type=Bug AND project="Bitbucket Server" AND resolution=Unresolved ORDER BY priority DESC,created DESC'
    />
    ```
-3. Create a `.env` file in the root directory of your project.
+3. Create a `.env` file or rename `.env.example` to `.env` in the root directory of your project.
 Add
    environment-specific variables on new lines in the form of `NAME=VALUE`.
    For example:
    ```dosini